Contributors Guide¶

 Rust¶

-SedonaDB is written in Rust and is a standard cargo
+SedonaDB is written in Rust and is a standard cargo workspace.

 You can install a recent version of the Rust compiler and cargo from

-rustup.rs and run tests using cargo test
+rustup.rs and run tests using cargo test.

-A local development version of the CLI can be run with cargo run --bin sedona-cli
+A local development version of the CLI can be run with cargo run --bin sedona-cli.

 Test data setup¶